dankovacek/camel_farrier/_sources/summary_pages/double_mass_summary.md

 ## Interpretation

 The long-term RC displayed here is the **final value** of cumulative runoff / cumulative precipitation across all qualifying hydrological years.
-This is equivalent to the slope of a straight line from the origin to the last point on the DMC.
-It is distinct from the OLS slope shown in per-station plots, which minimises residuals across all years. @cite{searcy1960double} used the OLS slope to detect changes in the runoff-precipitation relationship over time, but the overall cumulative RC is a more intuitive summary statistic for cross-station comparison and is more robust to noisy data in individual years.
+This is equivalent to the slope of a straight line from the origin to the last point on the DMC, and distinct from the OLS slope shown in per-station plots, which minimises residuals across all years. @cite{searcy1960double} used the OLS slope to detect changes in the runoff-precipitation relationship over time, but the overall cumulative RC is a more intuitive summary statistic for cross-station comparison and is more robust to noisy data in individual years.

 A DMC slope break may indicate:
 - A catchment boundary issue (drainage area)